DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 The round-trip from submission of a value via the user interface to its utilisation in the execution environment takes a small but non-deterministic period of time while data is transferred, validated and ultimately recorded in the Design.
 Attribute modification cannot therefore be considered an atomic process.

-Within the user interface the duration of this round-trip is represented by a `spinning <updating_state_>` icon in place of the default information icon upon submission of the Attribute value.
+Within the user interface the duration of this round-trip is represented by a `spinning <processing_state_>` icon in place of the default information icon upon submission of the Attribute value.
 Once the change process is complete the spinning icon reverts to the default `information <normal_state_>` icon.
 This reversion is the only reliable indication that a value has been recorded and is now being utilised.

 ..
 TIP::
     Remember the three rules of Attribute change: